UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 - Package Diagram

   Package diagram, a kind of structural diagram, shows the arrangement and organization of model elements in the project.
 Package diagram can show both structure and dependencies between sub-systems or modules, showing different views of a system, for example, as multi-layered or multi-tiered application
-  The purpous of these diagrams are to:
+  The purpose of these diagrams are to:
    - Simplify complex class diagrams
    - collect and organise diagrams and documents and key deliverables into a collection.
    - A package is a collection of logically related UML elements